dearlordylord/blog/src/content/blog/negative-space-is-misunderstood.md

 That’s it.
 I’d have said “Bye,” but you deserve more elaboration.

 I argue that when you have a number (or int, or uint) in your app, it’s probably not the right abstraction.
 It doesn’t tell what this value means, only how it’s stored.
 There’s a [great article](https://ybogomolov.me/primitives-were-a-mistake) that expands on it.
-You most likely want meaningful types closer to the goal you want to archive.
+You most likely want meaningful types closer to the goal you want to achieve.

-You most likely can archive this result in your language.
+You most likely can achieve this result in your language.
 E.g. in Typescript, it can be done with one of the [advanced codecs libraries](https://github.com/effect-ts/effect/tree/main/packages/schema) (a post on them’all is coming soon) or even manually.

 The technique is language-dependent.
 I will expand on specific techniques for Typescript and probably some other languages in the future.